 The locations are well described, although to my personal taste some could get some more details.
 As for the details of the battles and magic, the detail is extreme and utterly satisfying to me.
 I would shiver almost every time that a lance impaled someone… The action begins small in size in the first book and continues to grow throughout the duration of the trilogy.
 From simple skirmishes in the woods to full army against army and even aerial combat!
 The action did not disappoint me once.
 There were also moments of tension, I remember Malfurion and Brox delved deep into a cavern full of goblins with a secret mission to complete.
 The risk was so high it was breathtaking!
 Some known creatures also appear here and there and to someone who has played the game for so long, I was fast to recognize them by the descriptions alone.

 There are a lot of things that begin to make sense once you process everything you read in these books and with Legion ahead of us, they begin to spark my neurons with theories of what can happen!

-TL:DR – The trilogy sets Azeroth as it is today, geographically speaking and it tells the events of the first invasion of the Burning Legion into the world through a small alteration from the time travelling heroes.
+TL:DR – The trilogy sets Azeroth as it is today, geographically speaking and it tells the events of the first invasion of the Burning Legion into the world through a small alteration from the time-traveling heroes.
 I enjoyed the books very much and I think that mostly everything was spot on!
-Now more than before, I confirmed by myself that the comments about Knaak’s works are not worthy of my attention, since the books were actually great to my understanding and they depicted pretty much everything I wanted to read while leaving some destinies left to be discovered, possibly in the near future.
+Now more than before, I confirmed by myself that the comments about Knaak’s works are not worthy of my attention since the books were actually great to my understanding and they depicted pretty much everything I wanted to read while leaving some destinies left to be discovered, possibly in the near future.